 - 1 teaspoon vanilla extract

-- Toast the pecans in a dry frying pan over medium heat for 5-10 minutes, or until fragrant (don't allow pecans to burn).
+Toast the pecans in a dry frying pan over medium heat for 5 to 10 minutes, or until fragrant (don't allow pecans to burn).
 Remove from the heat.

 Whiskey Vanilla Sauce

-Dish up the hot pudding, place a dollop of whipped cream on top, and drizzle with some of the Whiskey Vanilla Sauce (serve the remaining Whiskey Vanilla Sauce with the pudding).
+- To serve, dish up the hot pudding, place a dollop of whipped cream on top, and drizzle with some of the Whiskey Vanilla Sauce.